erroronline1/caro/readme.md

 * O.Source_6 All options to support development (e.g. developer URLs, test methods, remnants of debug mechanisms, etc.) MUST be completely removed in production.
     > Error reporting, console-logging and -tracing can and are supposed to be turned off in the applications configuration file.
 * O.Source_7 Modern security mechanisms such as obfuscation and stack protection SHOULD be activated to build the application.
     > This is not reasonable for the application used within a closed environment.
 Have you even coded once?
 After two weeks nobody understands whats happening anyway.
+[Also this is open source software](http://toh.erroronline.one/caro/jackie-chan-confused-meme.jpeg).
 * O.Source_8 Tools for static code analysis SHOULD be used for the development of the application.
     > [Code design patterns](#code-design-patterns)
 * O.Source_9 If the web application uses URL redirects, this MUST be done in a controlled manner.